getappmap/appmap-agent-js/CONTRIBUTING.md

 # Unit Testing

 Each test files should be placed in the same directory than the file it tests.
-And it should be named with the `.test.mjs` conventation.
+And it should be named with the `.test.mjs` convention.
 For instance `foo.test.mjs` for a test file that tests `foo.mjs`.
 Test files should be standalone and directly runnable by node.
 The exit code of the node process is used to determine whether the unit test passed or failed.